zombie-org/testRepo/README.md

 For learning purpose

 Hello! fellow programmer,
-Agenda of this repo is:
+Agenda of our repo is:
 Learning git commands for github.